-- ([[ArrayBufferData]], [[ArrayBufferByteLength]])). - ReturnIfAbrupt(obj). - Set the [[ArrayBufferByteLength]] internal slot of obj to 0. - 4.
+- Let obj be the result of calling OrdinaryCreateFromConstructor(constructor, "%ArrayBufferPrototype%", ([[ArrayBufferData]], [[ArrayBufferByteLength]])). - 2.
+ReturnIfAbrupt(obj). - 3.
+Set the [[ArrayBufferByteLength]] internal slot of obj to 0. - 4.
 Return obj.

 24.1.1.2 SetArrayBufferData(arrayBuffer, bytes)

 The abstract operation SetArrayBufferData with arguments arrayBuffer and bytes is used to initialise the storage block encapsulated by an ArrayBuffer object.
 It performs the following steps: